MerginMaps/docs/src/server/sso-deployment/index.md

 docker compose -f docker-compose.sso.yml up -d
 ```

 The admin panel for Ory Polis will be available at `http://localhost:8081` (the value in `SSO_SERVER_URL`).
-You can sign in to admin portal with the credentials you set in the variable `NEXTAUTH_ADMIN_CREDENTIALS`.
+You can sign in to the admin portal with the credentials you set in the variable `NEXTAUTH_ADMIN_CREDENTIALS`.

 :::tip Domain for SSO Service
 We recommend running the Ory Polis server on a separate domain or subdomain to make it accessible to your users.
 The `./sso/sso-nginx.conf` in the <GitHubRepo id="MerginMaps/server/blob/master/deployment/enterprise" desc="deployment folder" /> file provides a reverse proxy configuration for running in a local environment.
 For your production deployment, use HTTPS to serve the SSO service.
 See the `./enterprise/ssl-sso-nginx.conf` file in the <GitHubRepo id="MerginMaps/server/blob/master/deployment/" desc="deployment folder" />.
-You need also fill variable `SSO_SERVER_URL` with your domain name.
+You also need to set the variable `SSO_SERVER_URL` to the publicly available URL of the Ory Polis service.
 :::

 If you want to configure the Ory Polis service to run on its own domain in production (e.g., `sso.example.com`), you need to add this domain to the following variables: